DAGWorks-Inc/hamilton/docs/best-practices/common-indices.rst

 Common Indices
 ==============

+If you're creating dataframes, then this will apply to you!

 While Hamilton is a general-purpose framework, we've found a common pattern is to manipulate datasets that have shared indices (spines) for creating dataframes.